 Spousal Maintenance During Separation

-During the separation of the former partners German law recognises that they support each other during this time.
+During the separation of the former partners, German law recognises that they support each other during this time.
 This form of maintenance is generally only in place for a short time and is rarely provided for that it should last long term.
-This system of spousal maintenance is in place as it recognises the financial disparity that may exist within marriages and aims to ensure that the commencement of a separation does not result in financial hardship for the parties.
-It is worth noting that issues concerning child support take precedence over spousal maintenance and this support must be satisfied before other maintenance payments are considered.
+This system of spousal maintenance is in place as it recognises the financial disparity that may exist within marriages and aims to ensure that the commencement of the separation does not result in financial hardship for the parties.
+It is worth noting that issues concerning child support take precedence over spousal maintenance, and this support must be satisfied before other maintenance payments are considered.

 Spousal Maintenance During Divorce

-Whereas spousal maintenance has general applicability in the event of separations this is not the case when it comes to the event of a divorce.
+Whereas spousal maintenance has general applicability in the event of separations this is not the case when it comes to a divorce.
 German law went through a relatively recent reform in this area to ensure that only in difficult cases does the requirement for continuous maintenance apply.
 The courts will also decide on the length of time by which that maintenance support will continue for.
 The law regarding spousal maintenance in divorce is legislated for in German law by §1570-1580 of the BGB.
-Such cases occur in circumstances based around whether the potential receiving party has had to contend with any of the following:
+Such cases occur in the circumstances based around whether the potential receiving party has had to contend with any of the following:

 - Inability to find adequate employment post-divorce,

 - Needs maintenance to assist with further training